MySQL can be compiled using OpenSSL or yaSSL, both of which enable encrypted connections based on the OpenSSL API:

 OpenSSL supports TLSv1, TLSv1.1, and TLSv1.2 protocols. yaSSL supports only TLSv1 and TLSv1.1 protocols.

-OpenSSL supports a wider range of encryption ciphers from which to choose for the
+--ssl-cipherclient option), and supports a wider range of encryption ciphers from which to choose.
+See Command Options for Encrypted Connections, and Section 6.3.2, “Encrypted Connection TLS Protocols and Ciphers”.

 Accounts that authenticate using the